KyleGoslan/TwitterJSON/README.md

 ## Requirements

-- iOS 8.0+
+- iOS 8.0+c
 - Xcode 6.4

 ## A Little More Info

-There are two types of objets you'll mainly instantiate, TJTweets and TJUsers.
+There are two types of objets you'll mainly instantiate, `TJTweets` and `TJUsers`.

-Simply put a TJTweets method calls will return and array of TJTweet objects, where as a TJUsers method calls will return and array of TJUser objects.
+Simply put a `TJTweets` method calls will return and array of `TJTweet` objects, where as a `TJUsers` method calls will return and array of `TJUser` objects.
 The difference being that if you're asking for an collection of tweets, all tweets inheritably must have a user, but if you were searching for a collection of users, then you wouldn't be expecting back any tweets.